rtheo/CAdynamics/README.md

 Change liferule.m with your own function for other CA types.

-The 'musarithmica' code for the complete transcription of any automaton in to a musical score is a future project<BR>
-Motivation behind this project is explained in the technical notes.<br>

 <b>Technical Notes</b>

 Details on the spectral representation of circulant filters are in the relevant Wikipedia's lemma<br>